 A major cooling phase around 2.4 million years ago led to changes in the fauna and flora worldwide.
 On continents, plants and animals could gradually move closer to the equator as the higher latitudes cooled.
 But New Zealand did not have such a latitudinal range, so it lost some of its subtropical species around that time.

 Climate change is always accompanied by changes in the distribution of plants.
-In New Zealand, changes to the forests undoubtedly affected the distribution and abundance of bird species such as moa and the giant Haast’s eagle (Harpagornis moorei).
+In New Zealand, changes to the forests undoubtedly affected the distribution and abundance of bird species such as moa and the giant Haast’s eagle (Aquila moorei).
 For example, the eagle and two large moa (the stout-legged moa Euryapteryx gravis, and the heavy-footed moa Pachyornis elephantopus) were common on the West Coast and in north-west Nelson during the most recent (Ōtira) glaciation, 20,000 years ago.
 Fifteen thousand years ago, as the climate warmed and multi-storeyed forest returned, these species vanished west of the main divide (the line of highest peaks in the Southern Alps).
 They were still plentiful in their preferred habitat of forest–shrubland mosaic to the east, right up to the time of Polynesian settlement around 1250–1300 AD.